 Government loans and grants for purchasing equipment

 These loans and grants are for buying production equipment or equipment used for reducing waste and saving energy.
-The New South Wales Bin Trim Rebates Program reimburses up to 50% of the capital cost, between $1,000 and $50,000, to small to medium enterprises that install small-scale recycling equipment to increase recycling in the workplace.
+The New South Wales Bin Trim Rebates Program reimburses up to 50% of the capital cost, between $1,000 and $50,000.
+It’s available to small to medium enterprises that install small-scale recycling equipment to increase recycling in the workplace.

 Small business grants for helping job seekers get employment and businesses to get new staff

-These small business grants are designed to help businesses grow.
+These government grants are designed to help businesses grow.
 The Northern Territory Indigenous Business Development Program provides up to $30,000 to Indigenous business owners in the Northern Territory to start or grow a business.

 Government grants for expanding and diversifying